Mixed Semi-Supervised Generalized-Linear-Regression with Applications to Deep-Learning and Interpolators: Introduction

 \section{Introduction}

 It is typically more difficult to collect labeled data for training a supervised learning model than to obtain unlabeled data.
-Given a scenario where there is an abundance of unlabeled data but a limited amount of labeled data, there is a compelling reason to leverage the unlabeled data to enhance the predictive accuracy of a supervised learning model through the implementation of a suitable semi-supervised learning (SSL) strategy.
-Over the years, some SSL methods and their effectiveness in improving predictive accuracy have been described (for example \citep{singh2009unlabeled,zhou2014semi,zhu2005semi}), primarily for classification tasks.
+Hence, there is substantial potential in leveraging unlabeled data to enhance the predictive accuracy of supervised learning through the implementation of suitable semi-supervised learning (SSL) strategies.
+Over the years, various SSL methods and their effectiveness in improving predictive accuracy have been described (for example \citep{singh2009unlabeled,zhou2014semi,zhu2005semi}), primarily for classification tasks.
 Recent studies have shown promising results in improving deep neural networks (DNNs) by applying semi-supervised deep learning (SSDL) methods, especially in the field of image classification \citep{sohn2020fixmatch,sun2020deep,han2020unsupervised}.
-These methods often rely on the clustering assumptions (i.e., low data density at decision boundaries, as discussed in \cite{chapelle2005semi}), which are generally not applicable to regression problems.
+These methods often rely on the clustering assumption (i.e., low data density near decision boundaries, as discussed in \cite{chapelle2005semi}), which is generally not applicable to regression problems.
 Some works in the literature \citep{wasserman2007statistical,brouard2011semi,niyogi2013manifold,xu2022semi} have explored the efficacy of utilizing unlabeled data to improve metric-based regression models, such as kernel methods.
-These approaches take advantage of semi-supervised smoothness and manifold assumptions (as discussed in \cite{wasserman2007statistical}), which are less relevant to the parametric models that are the main focus of this paper.
+These approaches take advantage of semi-supervised smoothness and manifold assumption (as discussed in \cite{wasserman2007statistical}), which are less relevant to the parametric models that are the main focus of this paper.